Logarithmic Enriques varieties: Abstract

 \section{Abstract}

 We introduce logarithmic Enriques varieties as a singular analogue of Enriques manifolds, generalizing the notion of log-Enriques surfaces introduced by Zhang.
-We focus then on the properties of the subfamily of log-Enriques varieties that admit a quasi-\'etale cover by a singular symplectic variety and we give many examples.
+We focus mainly on the properties of the subfamily of logarithmic Enriques varieties that admit a quasi-\'etale cover by a singular symplectic variety and we give many examples.